Susanna Tamaro: Early life and education

-Susanna Tamaro was born and raised in Trieste in 1958.
-The mother's family was Jewish; she is also a distant relative of the Italian writer Italo Svevo.
-Her parents separated, and she has described her father as an alcoholic and her mother as "cold and cruel".
-After her parents separated, she was raised by her maternal grandmother.
-She also described herself as a "strange child", and being treated by neurologists and taking medications.
-But then she read about Asperger's syndrome and received her diagnosis.
+Susanna Tamaro was born in Trieste in 1957 to a family of Jewish origins on her mother's side; she is a distant relative of the Italian writer Italo Svevo.
+She has described her father as an alcoholic and her mother as "cold and cruel".
+After her parents separated, she was raised in Trieste by her maternal grandmother and then by a care home.